openziti-test-kitchen/go-httpbin/examples/ziti-end-to-end/README.md

 [OpenZiti](https://github.com/openziti/ziti/tree/main) contains downloads for the latest builds or you can build it yourself.
 There are many example configs [in the etc dir](https://github.com/openziti/ziti/tree/main/etc).

+Most of these config files user a `$ZITI_DATA` directory with a `db` folder inside.
+That can live wherever you want, just be sure to update the config files or create the needed folders.

 I have set up helpful environment variable for how I chose to get setup.
 I cloned the Ziti repository for local builds and set `$ZITI_SOURCE` to that directory's parent (to align with that repo's use of `$ZITI_SOURCE`).
 I then went into that directory and ran
 ```
 go install ./...